Magic (New Zealand radio network)

-Magic is a New Zealand oldies radio network owned by MediaWorks New Zealand.
-The network targeted New Zealand's growing population of baby boomers with a line-up of veteran broadcasters.
-Its breakfast show, Magic Breakfast (formerly Magic in the Morning), is hosted by long-time radio personality, Mark Bunting.
+Magic is an online New Zealand oldies programme owned by MediaWorks New Zealand.
+It targets New Zealand's growing population of baby boomers with a line-up of veteran broadcasters.
+Its breakfast show (formerly Magic in the Morning, Magic Breakfast and Bunting in the Morning respectively), is hosted by Mark McCarron.

 Magic operated Magic Talk, a nationwide Auckland-based talkback, news and sport radio network formed by the 2019 rebrand of Radio Live.
-The station competed directly against NZME station Newstalk ZB.
-Magic was rebranded as Magic Music, and some programmes shared with Magic Talk.
+The station competed directly against New Zealand Media and Entertainment (NZME) station Newstalk ZB.
+Magic also operated Magic Music, as its music leg.
 This change took effect in mid-January 2019, with a large number of Radio Live hosts leaving the station due to the restructure.
 The first programme aired on Magic Talk was Overnights with Tony Amos.
-The station ceased on 20 March 2022 ahead of its delayed rebranding as Today FM on 21 March 2022.
+Magic Talk ceased on 20 March 2022 ahead of its delayed rebranding as Today FM on 21 March 2022.
+Magic Music was reintroduced as Magic.
+On 1 November 2025, Magic's frequencies were rebranded Breeze Classic.

 History

 Magic was launched on 20 April 2015 in Auckland, Wellington, Christchurch, Tauranga, Rotorua, Hawke's Bay and Dunedin, some stations were launched on frequencies MediaWorks acquired in radio spectrum auctions, others were secondary frequencies used by other MediaWorks stations such as in Dunedin the 99.8FM frequency was previously used by Radio Dunedin and Wellington's 891AM previously used by The Breeze.
-New frequencies in Wanganui, Kapiti, Wairarapa, Blenheim, Nelson, Queenstown, Southland and Rodney were added, followed by Palmerston North, Ashburton, Timaru, Oamaru, Taupo, Taranaki, Thames, the Seabird Coast, Paeroa, the Hauraki Plains and Hamilton.
+New frequencies in Wanganui, Kāpiti, Wairarapa, Blenheim, Nelson, Queenstown, Southland and Rodney were added, followed by Palmerston North, Ashburton, Timaru, Oamaru, Taupō, Taranaki, Thames, the Seabird Coast, Paeroa, the Hauraki Plains and Hamilton.
 The Magic brand name has been used in other regions such as Magic FM in Northland which was owned by MediaWorks but closed down in 2001, Magic 828 & 98.6FM in Palmerston North which was rebranded The Breeze in 2004 and Magic 91FM which was a local station in Auckland during the 1980s.

 The launch of Magic was made possible by the closure of Kiwi FM on March 31.
 Magic took over the former Kiwi FM studios in Auckland.
 Kiwi was an independent non-profit music broadcaster, wholly owned by MediaWorks.
 It operated as ten years as Kiwi FM, and had previously operated as ten years as Channel Z. The network attracted 28,000 listeners each week and was responsible for about one percent of local music airtime on New Zealand radio.
 However, its popularity and long-term viability had been undermined by new websites offering direct access to local music, and MediaWorks decided to focus its youth resources on the nationwide roll-out of George FM and Mai FM.